 In my case, I applied for a temporary one-year residence permit each year for four years.
 After this (and after taking a simple Croatian language test), I received my permanent residency.
 This theoretically entitles me to the same rights as locals.
 It is renewable every ten years.

 From talking to other expats, however, it seems that my case was very smooth.
 Others have had huge problems, with official advice varying from office to office.
 There is also a HUGE difference on residence permits for EEA citizens and the rest.
-And who knows what the situation will be after Brexit for the Brits.

 For some reason, Americans seem to endure more hardships than any others when it comes to residence permits in Croatia.
 TCN featured several examples recently, including how hard it is for American retirees to live in Croatia.